abax1/cv/cv.md

 ## Profile

 A full stack software engineer with 20 years of experience, including business analysis and product management.
-Passionate about building software solutions from concept to implementation using React for frontend, and Python, Kotlin, Corda, Java, and Rust for backend development over a RESTful API.
-Proficient in deployment using Docker, Kubernetes, AWS, and GCP.
+Passionate about building software solutions from concept to implementation using React for frontend, and Python, Kotlin, Corda, Java, TypeScript and Rust for backend development over a RESTful API.
+Proficient in deployment using Docker, Kubernetes, AWS, Azure and GCP.
 Experience with blockchain, machine learning, and IoT.
 Adept at Agile development practices.

 ---